Constitution of Armenia

-The Constitution of Armenia was adopted by a nationwide Armenian referendum on July 5, 1995.
+The Constitution of the Republic of Armenia was adopted by a nationwide Armenian referendum on July 5, 1995.
 This constitution established Armenia as a democratic, sovereign, social, and constitutional state.
 Yerevan is defined as the state's capital.
 Power is vested in its citizens, who exercise it directly through the election of government representatives.
 Decisions related to changes in constitutional status or to an alteration of borders are subject to a vote of the citizens of Armenia exercised in a referendum.
 There are 117 articles in the 1995 constitution.
 On November 27, 2005, a nationwide constitutional referendum was held and an amended constitution was adopted.
 The constitution was amended again in a national referendum on December 6, 2015 that changed the political structure from a semi-presidential system to a parliamentary republic.

-According to the November 2005 Constitution, the President of the Republic appoints the Prime Minister based on the distribution of the seats in the National Assembly and consultations with the parliamentary factions.
+According to the November 2005 Constitution, the president of the Republic appoints the prime minister based on the distribution of the seats in the National Assembly and consultations with the parliamentary factions.
 The President also appoints (or dismisses from office) the members of the Government upon the recommendation of the Prime Minister.
 Given the constitutional powers of the president, Armenia can be regarded as a semi-presidential republic.